ahhfranz/ahhfranz/README.md

 ###

-<p align="left">• You can usually find me making mods and contributions on Nexus Mods and Thunderstore.<br>• Some of my work includes being part of the development team for Thrive and Resident Evil 4 HD Project.</p>
+<p align="left">• You can usually find me making mods and contributions on Nexus Mods and Thunderstore.<br>• Some of my work includes being part of the development team for Thrive, Notmads and Resident Evil 4 HD Project.</p>

 ###